Educating Tomorrow's Leaders

 "Intelligence plus character - that is the goal of a true education."

-Dr. Martin Luther King, Jr. spoke these immortal words, and here at Busch Middle School they drive what we are about.
+Dr. Martin Luther King, Jr. spoke these immortal words, and here at Busch Middle School of Character they drive what we are about.
 Our goal is to provide students with an excellent education that empowers them to positively contribute to our community.

 Character education is not a new concept, but it has been receiving more support in recent years as more and more research emerges showing how effective character education can be at transforming school culture and impacting young people.

 All staff at Busch Middle School of Character, from the principal, to the teachers, to the custodians, to the cafeteria staff, receive regular training on effective character education practices.

 Since adopting a mission that includes character education, we have seen a significant impact on our students.
 We have higher attendance, higher grades and test scores, fewer incidents of misbehavior, a lower suspension rate, and have almost eliminated fights in our school.
 Students report feeling safer and more comfortable at school.
 They report that their teachers care about them.

 We attract high-quality teachers to come work for us in large part because of our character education program.
 Educators that desire to work with our incredible students and with a cohesive staff with a common vision of empowering young lives seek out our school.

 Two members of our administration are graduates of the Leadership Academy in Character Education (LACE).
 They have brought this important training back to our school in ongoing professional development sessions to improve our professional practices.
 We also study the work of character education experts like Thomas Lickona, Hal Urban, and Marvin Berkowitz.
 Dr. Berkowitz mentors and consults with our staff to help us in attaining true character education.